beleevens/think-extension/example-plugins/README.md

 # Example Custom Plugins

-This directory contains example configuration-based plugins that you can import into Think Better to extend its functionality.
+This directory contains example configuration-based plugins that you can import into Think Extension to extend its functionality.

 ## What Are Plugins?

-Think Better's plugin system allows you to add custom AI-powered processing to your saved notes.
+Think Extension's plugin system allows you to add custom AI-powered processing to your saved notes.
 Plugins can:
 - Extract specific information (action items, key points, etc.)
 - Generate alternative perspectives (beginner guides, technical deep-dives)
 - Create custom tags and categories